-As the team is involved in testing, it will be a stage where a lot of last minutes fine tuning will be designated and the configuration will be changed according to the needs.
-All this will happen before Go-live and more importantly, the data migration is also another important task that one has to give importance.
+As the team is involved in testing, it will be a stage where a lot of last minutes of fine-tuning will be designated and the configuration will be changed according to the needs.
+All this will happen before Go-live and more importantly, data migration is also another important task that one has to give importance to.
 Data migration from the old system to the SAP should be done effectively without any latency.

-After all the data migrations and last minute fine tunings, it is time for preventive maintenance checks this will help the team to make sure that SAP system is configured for optimum performance.
-After this activity it is all about documenting the Go-Live strategy.
-At this point, it is more about the preparing yourself to answer most of the questions from end users who are actively using the SAP system.
+After all the data migrations and last-minute fine tunings, it is time for preventive maintenance checks this will help the team to make sure that the SAP system is configured for optimum performance.
+After this activity, it is all about documenting the Go-Live strategy.
+At this point, it is more about preparing yourself to answer most of the questions from end-users who are actively using the SAP system.

 Further, processing maintenance contracts and documenting the overall Go-live process is vital in this phase.

-As per ASAP methodology, all the phases that we have discussed above covers the entire project life cycle from the start to post-project management.
+As per ASAP methodology, all the phases that we have discussed above cover the entire project lifecycle from the start to post-project management.
 With the help of these phases, it helps the team to be transparent about the entire process and helps the overall execution to be smooth.

-It is a proven approach which facilities the project team to collaborate and work efficiently and effectively.
+It is a proven approach that facilities the project team to collaborate and work efficiently and effectively.
 Thus ultimately reducing the implementation costs and time and risks associated.